w4/styleguide/php/README.md

 ## [§](#properties) <a name="properties"></a>Properties

 Visibility must be declared on all properties.
-The `var` keyboard must not ever be used.
+The `var` keyword must not ever be used.

 Properties must be declared one per line.
 They must not be prefixed with a single underscore to indicate protected or private visibility.